- Fuel expenses have a big impact on the budgets of businesses that operate a fleet of vehicles.

 - Some simple strategies, like checking tire pressure and replacing oxygen sensors, can help your business become more fuel-efficient.

-- GPS fleet tracking software and telematics can be a big help in cutting down on your fleet's fuel consumption.
+- GPS fleet management software and telematics can be a big help in cutting down on your fleet’s fuel consumption.

-- This article is for business owners and fleet managers who are looking for ways to reduce their fuel costs from company vehicles.
+- This article is for business owners and fleet managers who are looking for GPS Fleet management software to reduce their fuel costs from company vehicles.

 Fuel is a critical component of operating a fleet of vehicles.
 Without fuel, your trucks aren’t going anywhere, so it’s no surprise that fuel is a fleet’s second-largest annual expense.
 Research shows that fuel costs can constitute 60% of a company’s operating budget.